Can't Afford to Pay Court Filing Fees?

 At the conclusion of the case, the judge will decide whether you or the other person should pay the court costs, including fees.
 If the judge orders you to pay some or all of the costs, and you cannot afford to pay, you may ask the court for a final waiver of costs at that time.

 - Complete the Request for Final Waiver of Open Costs.
+Note: If your case is in an MDEC County you must also submit a Notice Regarding Restricted Information (form MJD-008).

 - Provide a copy of the request to the opposing party or that person’s lawyer.